tempcvrohch/bmon-odds-gen/docs/MatchApi.md

 <a id="updatematchandstates"></a>
 # **UpdateMatchAndStates**
-> MatchDto UpdateMatchAndStates (long id, MatchUpsertDto matchUpsertDto)
+> void UpdateMatchAndStates (long id, MatchUpsertDto matchUpsertDto)

 Update a live match with a new matchState